Raymond L. Cohn, Illinois State University (Emeritus)

 Impact since World War II

 The lower volume of immigration in the period from 1930 through 1960 meant immigration had little effect on the relative wages of different workers during these years.
-With the resumption of higher volumes of immigration after 1965, however, and with the immigrants’ skill levels being low, an effect on relative wages again became possible.
+With the resumption of higher volumes of immigration after 1965, however, and with the immigrants’ skill levels being low through 2000, an effect on relative wages again became possible.
 In fact, the relative wages of high-school dropouts in the United States deteriorated during the same period, especially after the mid-1970s.
 Researchers who have studied the question have concluded that immigration accounted for about one-fourth of the wage deterioration experienced by high-school dropouts during the 1980s, though some researchers find a lower effect and others a higher one (Friedberg and Hunt, 1995; Borjas, 1999).
 Wages are determined by a number of factors other than immigration.
 In this case, it is thought the changing nature of the economy, such as the widespread use of computers increasing the benefits to education, bears more of the blame for the decline in the relative wages of high-school dropouts.

 Economic Benefits from Immigration